-There have been no significant changes in assumptions, valuation bases or estimations for other liabilities in the reporting period.
+Except for the implementation of IFRS 17 and IFRS 9 mentioned in previous sections, there have been no significant changes in assumptions, valuation bases or estimations for other liabilities in the reporting period.

 D.4 ALTERNATIVE METHODS FOR VALUATION

 Legal & General has in place a group-wide valuation policy, which sets out the requirements to ensure that all assets across the Group, using alternative valuation methods, are governed, controlled and valued in a manner that is appropriate and consistent with the requirements of Article 263 of the Delegated Regulation.
 This policy includes a requirement for ensuring valuation models are reviewed on a timely basis and that independent review of the models and outputs is obtained on a regular basis.